zendframework/zf2-documentation/docs/languages/en/modules/zend.view.helpers.gravatar.rst

 Introduction
 ------------

-The ``Gravatar`` helper is useful for render image html markup using gravatar.com service.
+The ``Gravatar`` helper is useful for rendering image HTML markup returned from the gravatar.com service.

 .. _zend.view.helpers.initial.gravatar.basic-usage:

 Basic Usage
 -----------

-You can use ``Gravatar`` helper wherever you want in .phtml view files as in this example:
+You can use the ``Gravatar`` helper wherever in view scripts per the following example:

 .. code-block:: php
     :linenos: